Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-Long and short glitch templates are fit to stacked (normalized and averaged) large amplitude events of typically 1000 sigmas of the noise.
-The stacked data are produced using the median value for each bin corresponding to the sampling period index after the maximum.
-The median is used to avoid significant contribution from other glitches.
-Figure~\ref{fig:stacktmp} shows the difference between long glitch stacks and the best fit template with four exponentials in different energy windows for one bolometer (143-3a).
-The glitch template is determined using events with amplitudes between 1200 and 2400 noise sigmas.
-The difference between the stacked glitch data and the fitted template is small, but not compatible with zero reflecting the limit of the summed exponential model.
-The difference is systematic and of the order of 1\%, which is much smaller than the fitting errors described in Section~\ref{GLcontamin} (see Figure~\ref{fig:resnoisering} in particular).
-So we expect that the impact of this inaccuracy on the final results is negligible.
-The difference between the stacks computed over different ranges of glitch amplitudes, chosen between 300 and 5000 sigmas after correcting for the non-linearity of the relative glitch tail amplitude described in~\ref{sub:longgl}, and the glitch template is as small as for the window in which the fitted template is determined.
-Thus, we do not see evidence of significant variations of the shape of the template with the amplitude of the glitch over a wide range.
-The template used for the analysis has been estimated on a limited range of energies to avoid mismatch due to the non--linearity effects.
-For small glitches, with amplitudes $<$ 300 sigmas, there is a non--negligible difference between the stacked glitches and the fitted template.
-This is attributed to strong selection biases, e.g., Eddington bias, that affects the stacked signal, and not to real variations of the glitch template.
-This bias is clearly observed for stacked samples before the events which show a different mean value than a few tenth of second after the events.
-A systematic low frequency component is clearly visible on the stacks.
+The difference between the stacked glitch data and the fitted template is small, but not consistent with zero, reflecting the limit of the summed exponential model.
+The difference is systematic, has a low frequency component, and is about 1\% of the template, which is much smaller than the fitting errors in each individual glitch described in Sect.~\ref{GLcontamin} (see Fig.~\ref{fig:resnoisering} in particular).
+We therefore expect that the impact of this inaccuracy on the final results is negligible.
+We see no evidence for significant variations of the shape of the template with the amplitude of the glitch, over a wide range of amplitudes: the difference between the glitch template and the stacks computed over different ranges of glitch amplitude, between 300 and $5000\,\sigma$ (after correcting for the nonlinearity of the glitch tail amplitude relative to the peak described in Sect.~\ref{sub:longgl}), is no larger than in the amplitude range of 1200--$2400\,\sigma$ where the template is fitted.
+The template used for the analysis has been estimated for a limited range of energies to avoid mismatch due to the nonlinearity effects.

+For small glitches, with amplitudes $<300\,\sigma$, there is a non-negligible difference between the stacked glitches and the fitted template.
+This is attributed to strong selection biases, e.g., Eddington-type bias, which affects the stacked signal, and not to real variations of the glitch template.
+This bias is clearly observed for stacked samples, showing a difference in the mean offset before the events compared with after the events (measured a few tenths of a second later, when the glitch tail is negligible).
+This bias is expected to be small for the high-amplitude events used for modelling the templates.